MANISH-M0HAN/Mirror1007/Adventure/June24/README.md

 Each trigger word, synonym, and keyword is converted into an embedding using the SentenceTransformer model.
 These embeddings are stored in a structured format in the db_embeddings list for efficient lookup during query matching.

+**Key Concepts:
+1.Spelling Correction					: Ensures that the user query is correctly interpreted by correcting any spelling mistakes.
+2.Retrieval-Augmented Generation (RAG)	: Combines the retrieval of relevant information from a precomputed database (based on embeddings and cosine similarity) with generative model responses.
+3.Generative Model						: Uses the Gemini model to generate a coherent and contextually relevant response based on the user's query and context history.
+4.Session Management					: Maintains a history of user interactions to provide contextually relevant responses in future queries.

 By following these steps, the system attempts to match the user's query to the best possible response based on the provided data and context history.